Miami disability lawyer offers guidance on Florida Social Security applications and appeals

 How we help Miami and south Florida disability claimants

-Whether you are preparing to apply or your claim has already been denied, the South Florida and Miami disability lawyers at Lieberman & Zagoria P.A. are available to help.
+Whether you are preparing to apply or your claim has already been denied, the South Florida and Miami disability lawyers are available to help.
 We handle Social Security disability cases at all stages, including appeals to federal court.

 We analyze what each of our Florida disability clients needs to prove to win, and then we figure out how to prove it.
 We gather all the evidence necessary for the proper adjudication of each client’s claim.
 We then present it in the most effective manner to the administrative law judge, Appeals Council and, if necessary, in federal court.